Sign up for our newsletter to see new photos, tips, new products, and posts. Do not worry, we will never spam you.

 Completely normal.

-Self preservation is a human instinct and you are entirely with in your right to take offense to someone who hurts you in some way.
+Self-preservation is a human instinct and you are entirely within your right to take offense to someone who hurts you in some way.

 But consciously figuring out how to forgive someone with your heart and mind is going to benefit one important person in your life: YOU!

-When you actually forgive someone, your mind is allowed to release the emotional pain and will feel peaceful.
+When you forgive someone, your mind is allowed to release the emotional pain and will feel peaceful.

-Sometimes it can be a lot of work and may take days, months, or even years to forgive someone—but it’s totally worth the effort.
+Sometimes it can be a lot of work and may take days, months, or even years to forgive someone—but it’s worth the effort.

-My advise: Forgive, and forgive often!
+My advice: Forgive, and forgive often!

 Matthew 18:21-22